ludo237/vuejs-carousel/README.md

 ## Configuration

-The current state of the component uses an array of `photos` object and it expects this attributes:
+The current state of the component uses an array of `photos` objects and it expects this attributes:

-- albumId
 - id
+- thumbnail
+- photo
+- name
+- body
+- created_at
+- comments *array*
+    - id
-- thumbnailUrl
+    - name
-- title
+    - body
-- url
+    - created_at

 **Be Aware**: If you have a different API structure you have to change the code a little bit in particular you have to change the attributes of `selectedPhoto` and of `photos`.
 I will try to make this as dynamic as possible soon...

+The source of the API is provided by [Mockaroo](https://www.mockaroo.com/8e9a75b0)

 ## Contributing